mdvanes/mdworld-jackson/content/posts/2022-03-30-micro-frontends-in-a-nutshell.md

 Do you have a very large front-end code-base?

-And by large, I'm talking about hundreds of developers in dozens of teams, probably cross-department, working on the same code-base in some manner.
+And by large, I'm talking about 50+ developers in a dozen of teams or more, probably cross-department, working on the same code-base in some manner.
 Do you have enterprise-scale continuous integration with e.g. GitLab, Bamboo running so many pipelines that the bottleneck is no longer a matter of adding more pods?
 Do you employ configuration managers or an Ops department to make sure deployments won't affect each other too much?
 Do you have considerable codebases in incompatible front-end stacks, e.g. because of a migration from AngularJS to Angular >2?